icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 - Click on `Discover`
 - Select the `CAM` board on which you want to upload the new application
 - Click on `Upload Application`
-- Browse to the wanted binary file (i.e. for a MTB4 board select this [file](https://github.com/robotology/icub-firmware-build/blob/master/CAN/mtb4/mtb4.hex))
+- Browse to the wanted binary file (i.e. for a `MTB4` board select this [file](https://github.com/robotology/icub-firmware-build/blob/master/CAN/mtb4/mtb4.hex))

 You should see the new application version set.

-**TBD inserire img per CAN upload app**
+**TBD inserire img per CAN application**

+### Access Strain/Strain2/Strain2c calibration data
+In order to acces the GUI containing the calibration data for F/T sensors do the following.

+- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- Select the `ETH` board under which the `Strain/Strain2/Strain2c` is attached by checking its checkbox
+- Click on `Force ETH Maintenance`
+- Select the `ETH` board under which you want discover `CAN` boards by checking its checkbox
+- Click on `Discover`
+- Select the `Strain/Strain2/Strain2c` board on which you want to visualize calibation data by checking its checkbox
+- Click on `Calibrate`

+**TBD inserire img per strain**

 ## Command Line Interface (CLI)
 `FirmwareUpdater` provides a CLI with a set of options to do operations via the command line.